kevinkiklee/slackoff/README.md

 }
 ```

 The EmojiMart provides the `Picker` component.
+When an icon is picked, the `Picker` component returns the name of the chosen icon, and the `addEmoticon` action is triggered which sends an AJAX call to the Rails backend.

 ## Design